PyMySQL/mysqlclient/doc/user_guide.rst

 -------------------

-In general, it is probably wise to not directly interact with the DB API except for small applicatons.
+In general, it is probably wise to not directly interact with the DB API except for small applications.
 Databases, even SQL databases, vary widely in capabilities and may have non-standard features.
 The DB API does a good job of providing a reasonably portable interface but some methods are non-portable.
 Specifically, the parameters accepted by